opsdis/aci-exporter/README.md

 aci-exporter
 ------------

-> This project is still in alpha
+> This project is still in alpha and everything may change

 # Overview
-The aci-exporter provide metrics from an Cisco ACI fabric by using api calls to an ACPI controller(s).
+The aci-exporter provide metrics from a Cisco ACI fabric by using api calls to an ACPI controller(s).

-Most metrics are based on the health scoring provided by ACI.
-This includes:
+The export has some standard metric that is "built-in", but all metrics related to a class query can be configured.
+For configuration of metrics based on class queries please look at `example-config.yaml`

+The built-in metrics are based on queries that are not related to class queries like:
+TODO

+In the `exemple-config.yaml` are different examples of metrics queries like:

 - Node health of spine and leafs
 - Fabric health
 - Tenant health
 - EPG health (TODO)

-It also include metrics of number of faults and severity, labeled by type of fault like operational and configuration.
+It also includes metrics of number of faults and severity, labeled by type of fault like operational and configuration.

+> Make sure you understand the ACI api before changing or creating new ones.

 # Configuration